The History of the Cambridge Society in Victoria

 Our inaugural meeting to set the Society up took the form of a wine tasting on 24 July 1984 and a draft constitution was put in place, although we did not finally incorporate until 5 January 1995.

 However, the story starts earlier with Lorenz Pereira, Fitzwilliam 1964, cricket blue and land economist.
 Lorenz returned to Ceylon on graduation, where there was an active informal Cambridge group.
 He took part in an Oxford vs Cambridge cricket match in which the Cambridge captain was the Prime Minister of Ceylon and the Oxford captain, the British High Commissioner.
 Lorenz migrated to Melbourne in 1974.
 Finding that there was no Cambridge Society here (even though the local Who’s Who was littered with Cambridge alumni) he, with many others, set about the lengthy task of forming the Cambridge Society of Australia (Victoria).
 Lorenz was the initial Secretary until 1993 when Mike Gregson took over (working tirelessly until 2009).
-Dr Francis McCarthy (Pembroke 1963) was the first President and Archbishop Sir Frank Woods was our first Patron followed shortly afterwards by the Reverend Dr John Scott, the current patron.
+Dr Francis McCarthy (Pembroke 1963) was the first President and Archbishop Sir Frank Woods was our first Patron followed shortly afterwards by the Reverend Dr John Scott (Trinity 1946).
+In December 2017, Dr Scott expressed a wish to stand down as Patron and he was replaced by His Honour Mr Justice Tony Pagone (Trinity Hall 1982) who is the current Patron of the Society.

 Since the inaugural wine tasting in 1984, the activities of the Society, all of which are social, have varied in emphasis.
 During the lifetime of our Society, Cambridge Australia Scholarships (CAS) formally known as the Cambridge Australia Trust which was established in the 1980’s, operates separately to raise funds and select scholars at postgraduate level through the Cambridge Commonwealth Trust (CCT) in Cambridge.
 Many of our members are involved with CAS.